Thank you for subscribing

 RACV Emergency Home Assist (13 46 63) provides emergency trades assistance 24/7 every day of the year.
 You can even prepare for your next home emergency with an Emergency Home Assist plan, which gives you access to unlimited* 24/7 emergency callouts for an annual flat fee.

-Get help with common home emergencies with RACV Emergency Home Assist.
+Get help when you need it most with RACV Emergency Home Assist.

 Discover more